IMLS/estimating-wifi/README.md

 This software was developed by James Tranovich and Matt Jadud, federal software engineers with [18F](https://18f.gsa.gov/), with funding support from [10x](https://10x.gsa.gov/) and in collaboration with the [Institute of Museum and Library Services](https://imls.gov/).

+Questions can be directed to matthew dot jadud at gsa dot gov.

 This software is in the **public domain**.
 No promises are made regarding its functionality or fitness.
 See the [LICENSE](./LICENSE.md) for more information.